-Gene ral Conditions: (i) No change in mining technology and scope of working shall be made without prior approval of the Ministry of Environment and Forests.
-The points mentioned in the EC letter will be strictly followed.
-Bord and Pillar method is being used for mining. (ii) No change in the calendar plan of production for quantum of mineral coal shall be made.
-It will be strictly followed. (iii) Four ambient air quality monitoring stations shall be established in the core zone as well as in the buffer zone for PM10, PM2.5, SO2 and NOx monitoring.
+B. GENERAL CONDITIONS (i) No change in technology and scope of working shall be made without prior approval of the MoEF.
+It is being strictly followed.
+Bord and Pillar method is being used for mining. (ii) No change in the calendar plan including quantum of mineral coal and waste being produced shall be made.
+It will be strictly followed. (iii) Four ambient air quality monitoring stations shall be established in the core zone as well as in the buffer zone for monitoring PM10, PM2.5, SO2 and NOx.
 Location of the stations shall be decided based on the meteorological data, topographical features and environmentally and ecologically sensitive targets in consultation with the State Pollution Control Board.
-Monitoring of heavy metals such as Hg, As, Ni, Cd, Cr, etc carried out at least once in six months.
-The Air quality monitoring stations are: (i) Jamadoba Group Office (Core Zone) (ii) New Village Colony, Jamadoba (Buffer Zone) (iii) Digwadih 12 No. Colony (Buffer Zone) (iv) 6&7 Pits Kalimandir area (Buffer Zone) Monitoring of heavy metals in ambient air is being performed by an independent laboratory (recognised by MoEFCC) once in six months.
-The results are enclosed as Annexure-II. (iv) Data on ambient air quality (PM10, PM 2.5, SO2 and NOx) and heavy metals such as Hg, As, Ni, Cd, Cr and other monitoring data shall be regularly submitted to the Ministry including its concerned Regional Office and to the State Pollution Control Board and the Central Pollution Control Board once in six months.
-Random verification of samples through analysis from independent laboratories recognized under the EPA rules, 1986 shall be furnished as part of compliance report.
+Monitoring of heavy metals such as Hg, As, Ni, Cd, Cr, in RSPM etc. shall be carried out at least once in six months.
+The Air quality monitoring stations are: (i)Jamadoba Group Office (Core Zone) (ii)New Village Colony, Jamadoba (Buffer Zone) (iii)Digwadih 12 No. Colony (Buffer Zone) (iv)6&7 Pits Kalimandir area (Buffer Zone) Monitoring of heavy metals in ambient air is being performed by an independent laboratory (recognized by MoEFCC/NABL) once in six months.
+The results are enclosed as Annexure-II. (iv) Data on ambient air quality (PM10, PM2.5, SO2 and NOx and heavy metals such as Hg, As, Ni, Cr, etc) and other monitoring data shall be regularly submitted to the Ministry including its Regional Office at Bhubaneswar and to the SPCB and the CPCB once in six months.
+Random verification of samples through analysis from independent laboratories recognised under the EP Rules, 1986 shall be furnished as part of the compliance report.
 Ambient air quality report (PM10, PM 2.5, SO2 and NOx) for the period from Oct'18 to Mar'19 is attached as Annexure-I. Additionally, M/s Ecomen Laboratories Pvt.
 Ltd (an MoEFCC and NABL recognised Laboratory) has done monitoring on ambient air quality (PM10, PM 2.5, SO2, NOx, CO, NH3, O3) and heavy metals (As, Ni, Cd and Cr) in the month of Aug'18.
 The results are enclosed as Annexure-II.